MysterV/mysterv/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

-[^1]: To be simple. ≠ To be lazy.
-It means to be precise, concise and specific.
-It means providing just what's relevant or needed.